tpwo/pyzet/README.md

 ## Tutorial

-Please see the full tutorial [here](https://github.com/wojdatto/pyzet/tree/main/docs).
+You can read the whole tutorial [here](https://github.com/wojdatto/pyzet/tree/main/docs).

 ## Summary of commands